 The results of specifically the fish health investigation are as follows.

 Fish sampling and testing

-Test results have confirmed red-spot disease on a fish from Port Alma and the parasitic flatworm (skin fluke) on some barramundi caught in the Gladstone area.
-Find out more about the parasitic flatworm and red-spot disease.
+Test results confirmed the parasitic flatworm (skin fluke) on some barramundi caught in the Gladstone area.
+Find out more about the parasitic flatworm .

 A different parasitic flatworm was identified on sharks.
 Shell erosion was detected on crabs and prawns, which is due to relatively common bacteria.

-- Pathology results for fish collected from Gladstone Harbour on 2 March following cyanide discharge (PDF, 111 kB)
+- Pathology results for fish collected from Gladstone Harbour on 2 March following cyanide discharge (PDF, 111.0KB)

 Other investigations around Gladstone